Asceticm/AlgorithmPractice/README.md

 1.Be careful about the offset of the array

-2.the bound of Iteration can't be overlaped
+2.the boundary condition of Iteration can't overlap another